warrior-cravings/warrior-cravings.github.io/index.md

 # Warrior Cravings Documentation

-The following section is a guide to the many capabilities and features of Warrior Cravings!
+The following section is a guide to many capabilities and features of Warrior Cravings!

 ## Landing Page